Yoshihiko Kadoya | Graduate School of Social Sciences,Department of Economics

 Hiroshima University (HU)

-• HU is recognized, by the Japanese Government, as a Japan’s Top Global University (Type A)
+• HU is recognized by the Japanese Government as one of Japan’s Top Global Universities (Type A)

 • HU is a research university